 Decisions on whether to cancel for inclement weather usually are not made until curtain time.
 Performances will proceed in the rain, unless weather conditions become threatening to performers or the audience.

-Because evening weather in the foothills can be somewhat unpredictable, please check the weather report before you come and dress for the forecast.
+Please check the weather report before you come and dress for the forecast.
 We recommend that you wear what makes you feel comfortable for the outdoor show-going experience, whether it’s shorts and a t-shirt or a suit and tie.
 You might want a jacket after sunset or need to bring rain gear.
 (Umbrellas and other items that might block someone's view are prohibited.
 Grab your poncho or rain slicker instead!)

 In the event that the entire CU Boulder campus is closed due to weather, CSF will notify patrons via the website and box office telephone and will provide instructions for ticket exchanges.